Pastor Salary by Church Size (2026 Data) | REACHRIGHT Skip to main content

 • Staffing depth.
 Smaller churches often ask one pastor to wear many hats.
 Larger churches specialize roles, which changes what each position is worth.

 The benchmarks below assume a mid-size city location, a bachelor’s degree, 6 to 10 years of experience, and a non-denominational setting.
 Your actual number will vary based on those factors.
-Our salary calculator adjusts for all of them.
+Our pastor salary calculator adjusts for all of them.

 Senior Pastor Salary by Church Size